Maharashtra: 87 pc sowing completed for Kharif season 2023, says official | Headlines

 ''Sowing has picked up in the state, especially of cotton, soybean, tur and replanting rice crops.
 As on July 31, soybean has been sowed on 46.72 lakh hectares, cotton on 40.84 lakh hectares, tur on 10.21 lakh hectares and paddy on 9.33 lakh hectares,'' he said.

-The release said 21.78 lakh kilograms of seeds are available for Kharif season 2023 against demand of 19.21 lakh kilograms, while 43.13 lakh metric tonnes of fertiliser will be supplied during the season.
+The release said 21.78 lakh quintals rpt quintals of seeds are available for Kharif season 2023 against demand of 19.21 lakh kilograms, while 43.13 lakh metric tonnes of fertiliser will be supplied during the season.

 ''So far, 52.13 lakh metric tonnes of fertilisers is available, of which 26.02 lakh tonnes has been sold and 26.11 lakh tonnes is in balance,'' it said.